Frequently Asked Questions

 - Ensure that the child worker has adequate accommodation and living conditions.

-- Document all actions.
+- Documentation of all actions.

-- Develop processes to prevent recurrence.
+- Develop processes to prevent a recurrence.

 - Immediately expel any of the suspected or confirmed child labourers and/or young workers.